-Enhanced and Improved Oil Recovery Methods - a Life Line for an Old and "Tired" Reservoir?
+Enhanced Oil Recovery Methods for Conventional Reservoirs - a Life Line for an Old and Tired Reservoir?

-This 1-day course offers an overview of enhanced oil recovery (EOR) and improved oil recovery (IOR) processes with particular emphasis on issues relevant to field applications.
-This course will provide technical professionals with an understanding of the following topics:
+This course offers an overview of enhanced oil recovery (EOR) processes with particular emphasis on issues relevant to field applications.
+This will provide technical professionals with an understanding of the following topics:

 - EOR/IOR—What are they?

 - Size of the PRIZE: Why must we consider it?

 - Screening for EOR—timing: When is the right time for implementation?
 What options do we have?
 What tools do we need?
 Can we do it all?